Izenda7Series/docs/ref/api_report_designer_filters.rst

    * - `POST report/loadFilterFieldData`_
      - Returns data of a data source field for the Equivalence filter operators.
    * - `POST report/loadFilterFieldDataAsTree`_
-     - Returns data of a data source field in a tree-like structure, for the filter operators Equals (Tree) and Not Equal (Tree).
+     - Returns data of a data source field in a hierarchy, for the filter operators Equals (Tree) and Not Equal (Tree).
+   * - `POST report/loadPartialFilterFieldData`_
+     - Returns paged data source field data for Equivalence filter operators.
+   * - `POST report/loadPartialFilterFieldDataAsTree`_
+     - Returns paged data source field data in a hierarchy for the filter operators Equals (Tree) and Not Equal (Tree).
    * - `POST report/loadAllFilterFieldsData`_
      - Returns all data values for all filter fields in a report.